iitaellu/Endless_runner_game/README.md

 # Local Run (Playable version for Windows)

+** Option 1 (Recommendation) **

+As a released executable

 1. Download the ZIP file from https://github.com/iitaellu/Endless_runner_game/releases/latest clicking "OutDoorCatgame.zip"
 2. Extract it
 3. Navigate into the "DesktopVersion" folder
 4. Run "Out Door Cat Game.exe"

-Run windows exe:
+** Option 2 **

+From source code

 1. Download the .zip file from the "code" tab to a folder of your choice. (downloading might tike a while)
 2. Open your file Management system, and open the folder where you downloaded .zip file.
 3. Extract the .zip file to a location of your choice.
 4. Follow path: DesktopVersion -> Outdoor Cat Game.exe.
 5. If "Windows protected your PC" pops up: More info -> Run anyway.

+** Option 3 **

-Or run in Godot 4.3 .Net:
+Run in Godot 4.3 .Net:

+1. Download the .zip file from the "code" tab to a folder of your choice. (downloading might tike a while)
+2. Open your file Management system, and open the folder where you downloaded .zip file.
+3. Extract the .zip file to a location of your choice.
-1. Open Godot 4.3 .Net version
+4. Open Godot 4.3 .Net version
-2. Import the file
+5. Import the file from the location you extracted the .zip file
+6. Open project
-3. Run
+7. Run

 # Gameplay